Do Go On - 361 - The Hollywood Bandit

 I think they're stupid.

-I just think they're stupid.
+I just think they're stupid

-Like we've got, okay, so I need to get over there.
+Okay, so I need to get

-And there's a body of water in the way.
+And there's a body of water in the way

-I'll get on a boat.
+I'll get on a boat

-Boats I understand.
+Boats I understand

 Why?

-Oh, no, enemies are coming.
+enemies are coming

-Let's go underwater.
+Let's go underwater

-It's like they're cowardly.
+It's like

 That's what it sounds like is your issue with them is that they're cowards.